WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### CodeDeploy

-- deploys packages to given services (like ElasticBeanstalk)
+- Deploy packages to given services (like ElasticBeanstalk)

 - allows you to perform **rolling** updates for **ec2 instances**.